World Youth Day 1991: Hymn

-The hymn of the World Day chosen for this year is called Abba Ojcze, was composed of Slawomir Scychowiak, Mario Tomassi Tamoasso and Sergio Tomassi Tamoasso; and its anthem was composed by Jan Góra and Jacek Sykulski.
+The hymn of the World Day chosen for this year is called "Abba Ojcze", was composed of Sławomir Szychowiak, Mario Tomassi Tamoasso and Sergio Tomassi Tamoasso; and its anthem was composed by Jan Góra and Jacek Sykulski.

 Program

 The event was held as part of the Pope's apostolic visit in Poland and Hungary celebrated 13 to 20, 1991.
 In particular, the WYD lasted five days, the first three with catechesis, as the vigil at the Mass in the Shrine of Jasna Góra for the pilgrims.

-For the first time in the history of the world, the number of participants exceeded one million: these were, in fact, according to various estimates, between 1,500,000 and 1,800,000.
+For the first time in the history of the world, the number of participants exceeded one million: precisely, according to various estimates, between 1,500,000 and 1,800,000.
 It beat the previous record of WYD Buenos Aires in 1987.
 These pilgrims came from 75 countries.
 For the first time, young people from the Warsaw Pact countries could participate.

 Pope John Paul II used Esperanto to address young people present at Mount Hela at the opening and closing of WYD.